COURSES

 - Learn how to write basic functions that can be applied to data sets

-- Create figures using the basic plotting package in R.
+- Create publication-quality figures in R.

 Course description